Breech-lock

 A breech-lock is a system for mounting camera lenses to camera bodies.
 The lens is attached to the camera by means of a rotating ring which is used to tighten the lens to the camera by friction.

 Other methods for mounting a lens to a camera include bayonet mount or thread mounts.
 With breech-lock, the body of the lens does not rotate relative to the camera body, whereas with bayonet or screw mounts, the lens is rotated into place.

-A breech-lock can also be used to refer to the mechanism that locks closed the breech of breech-loading firearms and artillery.
+Breech-lock comes from the mechanisms that lock closed the breech of breech-loading firearms and artillery.